bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 * ``node make test:unit``
 * ``node make test:integration``

-The last to can be run with ``node make test:lib``.
+The last two can be run with ``node make test:lib``.
 Unit and integration tests are run in a web browser (see requirements), which is started automatically with the right settings to guarantee consistent test results.